 To be classified under "Significant Stress", the District has a score of greater than or equal to 65% of total points.
 12 districts were determined to be in "Significant Stress".

 To be classified under "Moderate Stress", the District has a score of greater than or equal to45% of total points.
-22 districts were determined to be in "Significant Stress", including New Rochelle.
+22 districts were determined to be in "Moderate Stress", including New Rochelle.

 A third category is "Susceptible to Fiscal Stress" for Districts with a score greater than or equal to 25% of total points.
 One Westchester school district, Hendrick Hudson Central School District, was classified in this category.